whitneyburton/portfolios/students/bret_doucette/20150814-bret_doucette-m1.markdown

 * [GitHub URL](https://github.com/bad6e/Chisel_Project)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/chisel.markdown)

-In this week long project we used Ruby to build a markdown to HTML parser that could parse the following:
+In this week long project we used Ruby to build a markdown to HTML parser that had the following functionality:

 * `paragraphs`
 * `headers`